-During this gastronomic tour you must keep in mind that in this land corn is the king - in fact, the territory of Oaxaca has more types of corn than any other - and many of the elaborations you will find in the menu such as corn (the corn cob), memelas, totopos istmeños, many tamales or tlayudas are obtained from it.
+During this gastronomic tour, you must keep in mind that in this land corn is the king the territory of Oaxaca has more types of corn than any other - and many of the elaborations you will find in the menu such as corn (the corn cob), memelas, totopos istmeños, many tamales or tlayudas are obtained from it.
 Be sure to try the following:

 The memelas are oval and somewhat thick tortillas, toasted or fried, covered with mashed beans and Oaxacan cheese, which can also be topped with crumbled pork and green sauce.

 The chapulines (fried grasshoppers) are the perfect snack for between hours.
 They are cultivated in Oaxaca, as well as in other states, and are a source of protein and nutrients.
 There are several recipes to elaborate on them, but the normal thing is to sauté them with some garlic, lemon, and salt.
 For many Mexicans, they are an authentic delicacy and even occupy the most exclusive tables, so you know, wherever you go you do what you see.